auriq/essentia_docs/source/reference/logcnv.rst

 for example can be parsed using::

   logcnv -f,eok apache.log -d ip:ip sep:' ' s:rlog sep:' ' \
-  s:rusr sep:' [' i,tim:time sep:'] "' s,clf,hl1:req_line1 sep:'" ' \
+  s:rusr sep:' [' i,tim:time sep:'] "' s,clf:req_line1 sep:' ' s,clf:req_line2 sep:' ' s,clf:req_line3 \
-  i:res_status sep:' ' i:res_size sep:' "' \
+  sep:'" ' i:res_status sep:' ' i:res_size sep:' "' \
-  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"'``
+  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"'

 As in other AQ tools, attributes are used to augment the processing.
-Here, we use the 'hl1' attribute with the column 'req_line1'.
-This attribute parses HTTP request strings such as ``GET /index.html?query HTTP/1.0``.
+Here, we use the 'tim' attribute with the column 'time'.
+This attribute parses the date and time from this column into a POSIX time, i.e. the number of seconds since January 1st, 1970.

 Similar to ``aq_pp`` you can specify the columns to output using the ``-c`` option and a list of column names.

 You can limit which columns are output in the final result by using the '-c' option. i.e. run::

-  logcnv -f,eok apache.log -d ip:ip sep:' ' s:rlog sep:' ' s:rusr sep:' [' \
+  logcnv -f,eok apache.log -d ip:ip sep:' ' s:rlog sep:' ' \
-  i,tim:time sep:'] "' s,clf,hl1:req_line1 sep:'" ' i:res_status sep:' ' \
+  s:rusr sep:' [' i,tim:time sep:'] "' s,clf:req_line1 sep:' ' s,clf:req_line2 sep:' ' s,clf:req_line3 \
-  i:res_size sep:' "' s,clf:referrer sep:'" "' s,clf:user_agent sep:'"' \
+  sep:'" ' i:res_status sep:' ' i:res_size sep:' "' \
+  s,clf:referrer sep:'" "' s,clf:user_agent sep:'"' \
-  -c ip time req_line1_f2 res_status res_size``
+  -c ip time req_line2 res_status res_size

   "ip","time","req_line1_f2","res_status","res_size"
   54.248.98.72,1416740843,"/",301,0